Complete Golf Store Business Logo

 3. Understand Your Release

 Your bunker swing should be considerably more similar to your pitching swing than your full swing since it is critical to avoid the club shaft leaning too far toward the target for your club to glide rather than dig.
 And while it begins with a proper setup, it continues with a proper release that allows the club head to align with the shaft at impact.
-This sensation is similar to your trail hand "slapping" the bottom of the club to allow the bounce to function correctly while preserving or enhancing the loft.
-If you can achieve the right bunker release, the club will glide through the sand because of the lofted face.

 4. Bear in Mind the Golden Rule when It Comes to Fairway Bunkers